A guide for attending EES events

-Here you will find helpful guidance and tips for attending online events, as well as some general rules on etiquette.
+Here you will find helpful guidance and tips for attending EES events, as well as some general rules on etiquette.

-The Egypt Exploration Society (EES) runs a variety of online events for its international supporters and others interested in supporting and promoting Egypt’s cultural heritage.
-Please ensure that you have read all the following guidance before attending our online events.
-Here you will find helpful guidance and tips for attending online events, as well as some general rules on etiquette.
+The Egypt Exploration Society (EES) runs a variety of online, hybrid and in-person events for its international supporters and others interested in supporting and promoting Egypt’s cultural heritage.
+Please ensure that you have read all the following guidance before attending any of our events.
+Here you will find helpful guidance and tips for attending events, as well as some general rules on etiquette.

-1. How do I join a free EES online event?
+1. How do I join a free EES event?

-2. How do I join a paid EES online event?
+2. How do I join a paid EES event?

 3. What do I need to participate in an online event?

-4. How do I turn Closed Captions on and off?
+4. How do I turn Closed Captions on and off for online events?

 2. Webinar guidance